Email Subject Line Length: Best Practices for 2026

 - Sweet spot: 30-50 characters (4-7 words)

-- Mobile-first: Under 35 characters for full mobile visibility
+- Mobile-first: Under 35 characters for full visibility

 Why This Range Works

-- Mobile visibility: Over 60% of emails are opened on mobile devices
+- Mobile reality: Over 60% of emails get opened on mobile.
+You can't ignore this.

-- Curiosity gap: Short enough to be intriguing, long enough to convey value
+- The curiosity gap: Short enough to intrigue, long enough to convey value

-- Preheader space: Leaves room for supplementary preview text
+- Preheader harmony: Leaves room for preview text to do its job

-- Scan-friendly: Readers can process the entire subject at a glance
+- Scannability: People can process the whole subject at a glance

 Open Rate by Length